Cas9: Crystal structure

 Cas9 features a bi-lobed architecture with the guide RNA nestled between the alpha-helical lobe (blue) and the nuclease lobe (cyan, orange, and gray).
 These two lobes are connected through a single bridge helix.
 There are two nuclease domains located in the multi-domain nuclease lobe, the RuvC (gray) which cleaves the non-target DNA strand, and the HNH nuclease domain (cyan) that cleaves the target strand of DNA.
 The RuvC domain is encoded by sequentially disparate sites that interact in the tertiary structure to form the RuvC cleavage domain (See right figure).

 A key feature of the target DNA is that it must contain a protospacer adjacent motif (PAM) consisting of the three-nucleotide sequence- NGG.
 This PAM is recognized by the PAM-interacting domain (PI domain, orange) located near the C-terminal end of Cas9.
-Cas9 undergoes distinct conformational changes between the apo, guide RNA bound, and guide RNA:DNA bound states.
+Cas9 undergoes distinct conformational changes between the apo (apoenzyme), guide RNA bound, and guide RNA:DNA bound states.

 Cas9 recognizes the stem-loop architecture inherent in the CRISPR locus, which mediates the maturation of crRNA-tracrRNA ribonucleoprotein complex.
 Cas9 in complex with CRISPR RNA (crRNA) and trans-activating crRNA (tracrRNA) further recognizes and degrades the target dsDNA.
 In the co-crystal structure shown here, the crRNA-tracrRNA complex is replaced by a chimeric single-guide RNA (sgRNA, in red) which has been proved to have the same function as the natural RNA complex.
 The sgRNA base paired with target ssDNA is anchored by Cas9 as a T-shaped architecture.
 This crystal structure of the DNA-bound Cas9 enzyme reveals distinct conformational changes in the alpha-helical lobe with respect to the nuclease lobe, as well as the location of the HNH domain.
 The protein consists of a recognition lobe (REC) and a nuclease lobe (NUC).
 All regions except the HNH form tight interactions with each other and sgRNA-ssDNA complex, while the HNH domain forms few contacts with the rest of the protein.
 In another conformation of Cas9 complex observed in the crystal, the HNH domain is not visible.
 These structures suggest the conformational flexibility of HNH domain.

 To date, at least three crystal structures have been studied and published.
 One representing a conformation of Cas9 in the apo state, and two representing Cas9 in the DNA bound state.